Screen Time & Sleep - Is my child getting enough sleep?

 We know that digital technologies can be a force for good, aiding online learning, socialising and helping people manage health conditions.
 The flip side is that we also know that there are many dangers and problems associated with excessive screen time use too.

-The UK’s chief medical officers have produced guidance for parents on this topic today and as the timing of this links with Safer Internet Day on Tuesday and the work the children have been doing at school about internet safety all week.
+The UK’s chief medical officers have produced guidance for parents on this topic and this links in well with the work we do at school.

 What does the guidance recommend parents do?